osbd/osbd.github.io/2018/README.txt

-Identity by HTML5 UP
+TXT by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a fun little profile/card-style template I whipped up during a break between major projects.
-Minimal, responsive, and powered by Skel + Sass.
-Enjoy :)
+A new, fully responsive portfolio/business style website template.
+I've been experimenting with minimalist styles lately and this design is one of many in the works that exemplifies this new direction.
+Hope you enjoy it.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)
+(* = Not included)

+Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn